-This electronic circuit turns on a relay by pressing four keys in the correct order.
+This logic circuit turns on a relay by pressing four keys in the correct order.
 The circuit works by

 Once the last key is pressed the relay K3 turns on.
-The counter backs to the start condition by pressing any key.
+The logic counter backs to the start condition by pressing any key.

-The CD4030 consists of 4 EXOR gates.
+The CD4030 integrated circuit consists of 4 EXOR logic gates.
 Each of them has two inputs: the first one is connected to a key, the second one

 The circuit has been tested with a 9Volts battery.
 If you use a power supply a debounce filter may be required on the clock